CHAPTER TWELVE | PART THREE

 I leant back a moment and checked my watch.
 It was already half past four!
 No wonder my eyes were aching!
 I really needed a break so I quickly sought out as many interesting-looking articles on the Cathars as I could find and printed them off, together with a selection of the most informative ones I had already read.

-As I made my way back to the hotel I tried to act as normally as possible, but it was difficult not to keep looking over my shoulder, nor could I stop myself eyeing people suspiciously as they walked towards me.
+As I made my way back to the hotel I tried to act as normally as possible, but it was difficult not to keep looking over my shoulder, nor could I stop myself glancing suspiciously at every shopper coming in my direction.
 Still, I got back without major incident and as I went to claim my key at reception Madame Prigent asked if I would be dining at the hotel that evening.
 I had not realised the Kéraban-le-Têtu also functioned as a restaurant and readily accepted.
 Now I would not need to go back outside again and run the risk of being spotted.

 Once in my room I treated myself to a shower and a much-needed nap.
 At seven thirty my travel alarm woke a remarkably refreshed human being.
 Was it adrenaline?
 A deluded feeling of hope?
 I do not know.
 I was as terrified as ever and yet at the same time I felt a strange kind of inner calm.
 Perhaps some survival mechanism had been triggered deep in a primal corner of my psyche which, while recognising my death as being imminent, allowed me to function with a rather disturbing sang-froid in the meantime.
 As I went down to the dining room I decided that since this was likely to be my last supper ever I might as well try to enjoy it.
 And in any case I was ravenously hungry.